Yongliang-Shi/Exploring-Drivers-of-the-Error-in-Zestimate/README.md

 In addition to continuing work on your previous project, you should incorporate clustering methodologies on this project.<br>
 Your audience for this project is a data science team.
 The presentation will consist of a notebook demo of the discoveries you made and work you have done related to uncovering what the drivers of the error in the zestimate is.

+## Project Organization
+- Jupyter notebooks:
+    - explore_zillow.ipynb: explore the interactions between independent variables and the target varibales using visualization and statistical testing.
+    - cluster_zillow.ipynb:
+        - Clustering is used to explore the data and 4 combination of features have been tried.
+        - A conclusion is drawn on whether or not the clusters are helpful/useful.
+    - model_zillow.ipynb: 6 different models are created and their performance is compared.
+    - clustering_project_zillow_walkthrough.ipynb: present the most important discoveries that have been made related to the project goals

 ## Goals
 - To uncover what the drivers of the error in the zestimate.